department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/fully-developed-claims.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="special-temporary">Temporary Total Disability</button>
 <div id="special-temporary" class="usa-accordion-content">

-**You'll need to submit:**
+**You'll need to submit evidence that shows you experienced at least one of these situations at a hospital.
+You:**
-- Evidence that shows you spent more than 21 days in a VA hospital or other approved hospital for a service-connected disability, **or**
+- Spent more than 21 days in a VA hospital or other approved hospital for a service-connected disability, **or**
-- Evidence that shows you were under hospital observation for more than 21 days at our expense for a service-connected disability<br>
+- Were under hospital observation for more than 21 days at our expense for a service-connected disability<br>

-**If you had surgery, you'll need to submit evidence that shows:**
+**If you had surgery, you'll need to submit evidence that shows the surgery:**
-- The surgery required a recovery time of at least 1 month or reports show that the surgery or treatment was for a service-connected disability, **and**
+- Required a recovery time of at least 1 month (or the surgery or treatment was for a service-connected disability), **and**
-- The surgery resulted in severe issues for you, like surgical wounds that haven’t totally healed, stumps or recent amputations, being unable to move due to being put in splints or casts, being unable to leave your house, or having to use a wheelchair or crutches <br>
+- Resulted in severe issues for you, like surgical wounds that haven’t totally healed, stumps or recent amputations, being unable to move due to being put in splints or casts, being unable to leave your house, or having to use a wheelchair or crutches <br>

 If you didn’t have surgery, you'll need to show that one or more of your major joints was immobilized by a cast.
 </div>